sjonesyodle/Cluster/readme.md

 //--------------------------

-// Passing a single module to the collect function cluster2.collect({
+// Passing a single module to the collect method cluster2.collect({
 	init: function(){
 		console.log("I am the only Module in Cluster 2");